gdsec-test/mystiko/README.md

 ## Usage

-Create file `.mystiko.json` with below syntax.
+1. Create file `.mystiko.json` in folder where you run it with below syntax.
 See `example` folder

 ```json
 {